shoganhennessy/state-funding-faculty/README.md

-# state-funding-faculty

-Senan Hogan-Hennessy, first draft on 18 August 2022.
+# Less Funding, More Lecturers, and Fewer Professors: Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities (2024)

-Latest revision: 3 January 2024
+Senan Hogan-Hennessy, latest revision: 3 January 2024

+Public universities employ more lecturers and fewer professors than at any other point in the last thirty years, relative to student enrolment.
+At the same time, state funding for higher education has stagnated.
+This paper shows that the decline in state funding led to a substitution away from professors toward lecturers at US public universities.
+Using a shift-share approach to instrument for state funding, I find that universities employ 4.4\% more lecturers per student following a 10\% funding cut.
+This shift is accompanied by a reduction in assistant professors and full professors per student by 1.4\% and 1.2\%, respectively.
+Incumbent professors' salaries, promotion rates, and quit rates at Illinois universities remain unaffected by funding cuts, indicating that the substitution arose from limiting the hiring of new tenure-track/tenured professors.
+Stagnating state funding impacts public universities and faculty, likely contributing to the deterioration of student outcomes at public universities since the 1990s.

+- [state-funding-faculty-2024.pdf](https://github.com/shoganhennessy/state-funding-faculty/blob/main/state-funding-faculty-2024.pdf) is the latest version of the working paper.

+## Replication

-This is the replication package for the economics research paper ``Less Funding, More Lecturers, and Fewer Professors: Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities,'' with statistical analysis on IPEDS and public Illinois data using the programming language *R*, and associated packages.
+This folder is the replication package for the economics research paper ``Less Funding, More Lecturers, and Fewer Professors: Stagnating State Funding for Higher Education and its Effect on Faculty at US Universities,'' with statistical analysis on IPEDS and public Illinois data using the programming language *R*, and associated packages.

 A master bash file calls all code to build analysis data from raw files, produce the analysis files, and compile the final paper in one-go.

 The replicator should expect the code to run for less than 10 minutes, using at maximum 4GB of RAM.